Home Whole-Home Backup Solar Installation Add Battery to Solar Projects Pricing About Contact Call (385) 283-7904

 What battery brands does BYOP install in Spanish Fork?

-We install Tesla Powerwall, EG4, Anker SOLIX, Ecoflow, Lion Energy, and Ruxiu in Spanish Fork.
-Unlike a dealer who pushes one brand, we recommend the battery that actually fits your backup goals, load profile, and budget.
+We install Tesla Powerwall, Sigenergy, and EG4 in Spanish Fork — and we've installed and worked with eight battery brands across Utah homes, so we know what fits which house.
+We recommend the battery that fits your backup goals, load profile, and budget.
 Every Spanish Fork install includes the transfer switch, electrical integration, commissioning, and permitting — a single priced project.

 Does Spanish Fork get enough power outages to justify backup?

-Spanish Fork sees some of the longest-duration outages along the Wasatch Front thanks to the canyon wind corridor.
-Trees come down, distribution lines fail, and the occasional multi-day outage is a real risk.
+Spanish Fork sees some of the longest-duration outages in northern Utah thanks to the canyon wind corridor.
+Trees come down, distribution lines fail, and the occasional multi-day outage is a recurring risk.
 Standby generators paired with batteries are the most common recommendation.
 A free site visit tells you whether your specific address justifies the system — and how big to size it.

 Ready to stop renting your electricity in Spanish Fork?

-Free site visit from a licensed Master Electrician who works in Spanish Fork every week.
-One honest number.
-No salespeople, no leases, no dealer markup.
+Free site visit from the engineer who designs your system — we work in Spanish Fork every week.
+One straight number.
+No salespeople, no leases.